If you would like a short service booklet derived from the 1928 Book of Common Prayer, one can be downloaded RIGHT HERE!

 The word can be any of these, it comes from Middle English: via Old French from Latin gratia, from gratus‘pleasing, thankful’ and is related to grateful.

-So, when Paul writes the people of Corinth, it is not just them, but us, for whom he thanks God we have been the beneficiaries of His Grace, that through Jesus we might have salvation, that through Jesus our sins would in the end be forgiven.
+So, when Paul writes the people of Corinth, it is not just them, but us, for whom he thanks God we have been the beneficiaries of His Grace, through Jesus we might have salvation, through Jesus our sins would in the end be forgiven.
 This is true of all Paul’s letters, his messages in them are not just speaking to the people of those churches, but to us, the wider part of the Church in general.
 We are not made perfect by Jesus.
 That is a common misconception among non-Christians.
 It would be convenient if we were made perfect.
 This is an issue which sorely needs to be addressed in today’s church, to combat the misperceptions of the non-Christians.
-I personally have encountered very few with this attitude, but it is simply yet another reminder to us that even though we are Christian, that does not make us perfect.
-And it certainly does not entitle us to a holier than thou attitude.

-People who have the misconception that Christians are made perfect are shocked when Christians act less than perfectly, so they just presume the faith is false.
+People who have the misconception Christians are made perfect are shocked when Christians act less than perfectly, so they just presume the faith is false.
 Nowhere in the Bible does it say when we become Christians, we are magically made perfect.
 These people fail to realize Christians are no more perfect than non-believers, as we are all human and all are sinful creatures.
 We just happen to realize this fact more than non-believers do.
-They fail to consider although we are not perfect, our faith is in the One who is perfect and we seek guidance from Him.
-We may fail from time to time, but as long as we keep returning to Him, it will be all right.
+The world is blinded by the riches and cares of mammon and Satan and does not realize we do know we are not perfect and are doing our best to follow God’s word.
+This is an important reason to have our actions match our diction, so those who are lost may see our example and follow it to Christ Himself.

 But, not everyone is content to take Jesus at His Word.
 After the Sadducees lost their round with Jesus, the Pharisees, feeling they were superior to the Sadducees, came together to trip Him up.
 However, as we know ourselves, one cannot trick God and if you try, you will fail every time.
 An expert in The Law, of which Pharisees were very fond, asked Him a question, trying to trick Him, “Master, which is the great commandment in the law?”
 Jesus answered, “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it, Thou shalt love thy neighbour as thyself.
 On these two commandments hang all the law and the prophets.”
 Thus, He provided the Summary of the Law we hear every Holy Communion.